Markan12/Tennis-Pocket/privacy.md

 ---

-© 2024 Tennis Score Tracker.
+© 2025 Tennis Pocket.
 All rights reserved.